Abdi-sir/Full-stack-amazon-clone/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Basic steps
+ - we add image extractor extention (image assistant batch image ) and colorzilla
  - we exteract title icon 'favicon ' to in to ico converter
+ - we download the image form pngimage.com
+ - to control the conflext between overlaping the css class name we use bundle compnent means test.module.css
+ - the we build the header part
+ -